Owner of burned business accuses Trump of misleading public

 Those bringing the lawsuit are represented by North Carolina civil rights lawyer Kimberly Motely, who also represents Gaige Grosskreutz, the man prosecutors say was shot in the arm by Rittenhouse.

-After Tuesday’s visit by Trump, Gram said he was surprised to see the camera store’s former owner on TV with Trump with the president introducing him as “John Rode III, owner of Rode’s Camera Shop.”
+After Tuesday’s visit by Trump, Gram said he was surprised to see the camera store’s former owner on TV with Trump with the president introducing him at the roundatble as “John Rode III, owner of Rode’s Camera Shop.”

 Rode praised Trump’s response to the Kenosha unrest.